-I. Introduction
+Introduction

-In this guideline, you are to learn to capture packets and analyze them using some tools.
-This guideline should be trivial and thus we will only cover basic materials you'd need to know to start the assignment.
+In this tutorial document, you will learn to capture network packets and analyze them using some tools.
+This tutorial will cover basic materials needed to start the assignment.
 You will learn to use windump and Wireshark.
-While the guideline here should be sufficient, you should also read other web resources so as to better understand them.
-We strongly advise you to revise CS215, and we expect you to study on your own any material that you might not be familiar with.
-In particular, you need to be familiar with the TCP/IP concepts you've learned in CS215.
+While the information here should be sufficient, you should also read other web resources so as to better understand the tools.
+We strongly advise you to revise COMPSCI 215, and to study on your own any material that you might not be familiar with.
+In particular, you need to be familiar with the basic TCP/IP concepts discussed in COMPSCI 215.

-II.
 Course book chapters

-'Understanding Data Communications and Networks (3e)' by William A. Shay

-The chapters below are highly recommended, although not all are covered in this guideline.
+'Understanding Data Communications and Networks (3^{rd} ed)' by William A. Shay.
+The chapters below are highly recommended, although not all are covered in this tutorial.